THE diocese of Newcastle has issued a public warning to an assistant curate who has been consecrated bishop by a breakaway Church in South Africa.

 "It is the clearly established law of the land that no one can exercise ministry in the Church of England without either holding office or having the permission of the diocesan bishop."

-The service consecrating Bishop Pryke did not take place at Jesmond Parish Church or any other Church of England place of worship, the church's initial statement said.
+The service consecrating Bishop Pryke did not take place at Jesmond Parish Church or any other Church of England place of worship, their statement said.
 Bishop Pryke took an oath of obedience not to the REACH-SA bishops who consecrated him, but to "bishops and other chief ministers" with whom he works in the UK.

 He will continue as a senior minister on the church's staff, spending 80 per cent of his time with Jesmond, while also ordaining men for the ministry and helping to establish new conservative Evangelical churches under the auspices of the Anglican Mission in England (AMiE).

-Nevertheless, it is likely that lawyers for the Church of England will be looking closely at Section 8 of the Clergy Discipline Measure, to see whether being episcopally ordained by a Church with whom the C of E is not in communion, or whether any exercise of those functions, constitutes "conduct unbecoming or inappropriate to the office and work of a clerk in Holy Orders".
+The consecration puts Bishop Pryke at risk of proceedings under the Clergy Discipline Measure.
+Being episcopally ordained by a Church with whom the C of E is not in communion is likely to be interpreted as "conduct unbecoming or inappropriate to the office and work of a clerk in Holy Orders".

-In a statement put out on Monday, AMiE said: “We can confirm that the consecration of the Revd Jonathan Pryke was a gospel decision taken independently of AMiE.
+In a statement put out this evening, AMiE said: “We can confirm that the consecration of the Revd Jonathan Pryke was a gospel decision taken independently of AMiE.
 His consecration was never discussed at our Executive meetings.

 “Jonathan is a valued member of the AMiE Exec and we are thankful to God for his abundant gifts and wisdom.
 We will be praying for him in this new season of his ministry.